Rapscallions

 “It’s a lumo-graphic projection that teaches us about different societies and cultures.”
 Leslie got knocked aside by a pair of large St. Bernard puppies wrestling, but she recovered her balance quickly.
 She was such a subdued and serious puppy.
 “Everyone loves it, but the teacher only runs the GCT every couple of weeks.
 Says it’s more entertaining than educational, and we’re better off reading.”

 “That sounds extremely wise and reasonable of your teacher.
-There is no better way to learn than from hardbound books,” Capt.
-Jacques meowed.
+There is no better way to learn than from hardbound books,” Captain Jacques meowed.
 “However, in this case, I think some entertainment may be warranted.
 Would you turn it on?”

 Leslie lifted a paw to her brow in a salute and woofed, “At your service, Captain!”
 Then she scurried off to the corner of the large room — dodging other puppies and kittens at play — to where a lumo-projector was mounted.
 At the push of a few buttons, the projector powered up and fired several dancing blue beams of low-intensity laser light into the center of the room.
 The blue lines of light traced out increasingly complicated geometrical shapes until suddenly coalescing into the form of a tall deer-like creature with a wide rack of antlers sprouting from its head and dressed in a flowing toga.